grin-compiler/grin-compiler.github.io/index2.md

 *Memory management*

 - [ASAP Memory Management](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-908.pdf)
-  ASAP (*As Static As Possible*) describes a compile time automatic memory management system using whole program analysis.
+  ASAP (*As Static As Possible*) describes a compile-time automatic memory management system using whole program analysis.
-  It essentially generates specialized garbage collector for each compiled program.
+  It essentially generates a specialized garbage collector for each compiled program.
-  With ASAP it seems possible to run Haskell programs without run time garbage collector.
+  With ASAP it seems possible to run Haskell programs without a run-time garbage collector.

 - [Gibbon](https://github.com/iu-parfunc/gibbon) / [Compiling Tree Transforms to Operate on Packed Representations](http://drops.dagstuhl.de/opus/volltexte/2017/7273/pdf/LIPIcs-ECOOP-2017-26.pdf)
   Gibbon is a research compiler that experiments with packed memory data representation.
   It compiles functional programs to work with pointerless data representation which reduces cache misses and improves runtime performance.
-  This techique essentially turns data (de)serialization into raw memory copy.
+  This technique essentially turns data (de)serialization into raw memory copy.

 # Support